-Monday through Thursday from 9AM - 7PM EST, Friday and Saturday from 9AM - 3PM EST.
+Monday through Thursday from 9AM - 7:00PM EST, Friday from 9AM - 3PM EST. Closed for observed holidays.

 The staff in the Office of Financial Aid at ALLEN SCHOOL OF HEALTH SCIENCES is dedicated to assisting students and their families and opening the doors for them to a quality private education